NLochmiller/pixel_sorter/README.md

 ## Build Dependencies
 SDL2 and SDL2 image, while this uses DearImGui, those files are included in this repository

+Please note that for now, Windows is not supported. *I plan to add support in the future*

 ### License
 This project is licensed under the BSD 3-Clause License